 Who We Are

-WDMS is a not-for-profit organization representing nearly 2,500 physician members and medical students in Central Massachusetts.
+WDMS is a not-for-profit organization representing over 2,400 physician members and medical students in Central Massachusetts.
 WDMS members and staff connect with the community on behalf of organized medicine and support physicians in caring for their patients.
 We are dedicated to enhancing the health of Central Mass residents through science, quality and ethics in the practice of medicine.

 The Worcester Medical Library, Inc. was founded by the Society in 1798.
 The Library is dedicated to supporting educational programs for physicians and to maintaining resources on the history of medicine.
 In 1973 its collection was brought to the University of Massachusetts Medical School to establish a rare book room in the Lamar Soutter Library and an on-going partnership with the medical school library.
 In August, 2002, the Library provided the Lamar Soutter Library with a gift to establish the Humanities in Medicine Collection.